scalar-labs/scalar-kubernetes/docs/AwsMarketplaceGuide.md

 # How to install Scalar products through AWS Marketplace

-Scalar products (ScalarDB, ScalarDL, and their tools) are provided in AWS Marketplace as Container Image.
-This guide explains how to install Scalar products through AWS Marketplace.
+Scalar products (ScalarDB, ScalarDL, and their tools) are available in the AWS Marketplace as container images.
+This guide explains how to install Scalar products through the AWS Marketplace.

 Note that some Scalar products are licensed under commercial licenses, and the AWS Marketplace provides them as Pay-As-You-Go and BYOL (Bring Your Own License).
 If you select Pay-As-You-Go, AWS charges you our product license fee.
 If you select BYOL, please make sure you have appropriate licenses.